cessen/tenthash/docs/design_rationale.md

 ## Design

 TentHash has an intentionally non-innovative, basic design.
-It tries to stick to well-understood constructions that are easy to analyze.
+It borrows rather than invents where possible, and tries to stick to well-understood constructions that are easy to analyze.

 At a high level, TentHash is essentially a [Merkle–Damgård](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction) hash with a simple xor-and-mix step as the compression function.
 Importantly, unlike a cryptographic hash, TentHash's compression function is easily reversible, and therefore [engineering inputs that produce specific hashes](../supplemental/collision/src/main.rs) is straightforward.

-TentHash's goal is not cryptographic security, however.
-Rather, its goal is to be robust against collisions when hashing legitimate data.
+However, TentHash's goal is not security, but rather is to be robust against collisions when hashing legitimate data.
 "Legitimate data" in this case means any data not intentionally engineered to create hash collisions in TentHash.
 It needn't be limited to uncorrupted, tamper-free, or "real" data, just as long as the tampering etc. wasn't done with the intention of creating hash collisions.

 The subsections below discuss TentHash's components and their contributions to this goal.